 Engage with experts from the ILO and other international organizations

-The Master's Programme in Public Procurement Management for Sustainable Development explores the legislative, regulatory, organizational and managerial foundations of a modern public procurement system.
+The Master in Public Procurement Management for Sustainable Development explores the legislative, regulatory, organizational and managerial foundations of a modern public procurement system.
 It aims to help bridge the current deficit in qualified human resources and to enable procurement professionals to cope with the challenges of regulating, executing and monitoring public procurement in an economic and socially responsive manner while mitigating adverse environmental impacts.
-The programme is a unique blended-learning opportunity that combines the study of policy tools and theory with applied assignments and research work.
+The Master is a unique blended-learning opportunity that combines the study of policy tools and theory with applied assignments and research work.
 It provides direct access to expertise from academia, international organizations and think tanks, as well as the latest literature and cutting-edge research in preparation for a range of highly developed functions connected with public procurement management and its supervision.

 Part I – Distance learning online (05 October 2020 - 22 January 2021)